Code-Institute-Submissions/Cuisine/README.md

 <br>
 User stories were checked to ensure this project meets their requests:

 1. Users can easily and quickly search results, by either grouping results (with the additional choice of grouping high-low or low-high) or by searching for results with specific values.
 In addition, the number of results are displayed with the total number of entries in the database.
-Approriate error messages are displayed for user error and no results found.
+Appropriate error messages are displayed for user error and no results found.
 2. Users can easily add recipes to the database, and then edit and delete said recipes if required.
-3. The site is fully responsive and thus can effectivly be used on smaller screen sizes.
+3. The site is fully responsive and thus can effectively be used on smaller screen sizes.

 </details>

 <details>
 <summary>Manual Testing</summary>
 <br>
-Manual testing was conducted on all main features of the app (feautres outlined [here](#features)).
+Manual testing was conducted on all main features of the app (features outlined [here](#features)).

 > note: all tests begin by starting at the index/welcome page.

-> note: all tests (exlcluding search functionality and working with category values) use the recipe created in test 1.
+> note: all tests (excluding search functionality and working with category values) use the recipe created in test 1.

 > note: all tests are from the desktop perspective.
 For mobile, any references to a "side nav bar", will require clicking on the "&#8801;" symbol first to reveal the menu.